-This contemporary, whimsical, and functional stand can be yours for just 40 bucks and a little elbow grease.
-Cut some furniture-grade plywood into narrow strips, stack them, and add some ready-made hairpin legs—or even concrete blocks—and voilà!
+To build this contemporary, whimsical, and functional DIY TV stand, you need nothing more than about 40 bucks and the willingness to put in a little elbow grease.
+Simply cut some furniture-grade plywood into narrow strips, stack them, and add some ready-made hairpin legs—or even concrete blocks—and voilà!
 You’ve got a midcentury media console.

 Although we keep them front and center for after-work Netflix binges, TVs don’t always make the most attractive statement in a room.
 Amp up the style factor by displaying your TV on an old dresser, which can be sanded, painted, and otherwise gussied up to be both a beautiful and functional answer to this entertainment quandary.
 Store remotes, video games, or other small items in the drawers, and try screwing or gluing a small basket to the back to hold wires neatly.